 Jiangsu cuisine is famous for its seafood and features fine cutting and slicing skills and cooking duration.
-Jiangsu chefs employ slow-cooking and smoking to great effect to produce a salty and sweet flavour.
+Jiangsu chefs employ slow-cooking and smoking to great effect to produce a salty and sweet flavor.

-Top 18 popular Chinese dish – Beggar’s Chicken 叫花鸡 jiào huā jī
+Top 18 popular Chinese dishes – Beggar’s Chicken 叫花鸡 jiào huā jī

 “Beggar’s chicken” is a traditional famous dish in Changshu, Jiangsu.
 This dish is not literally cooked for beggars.
 It’s named Beggar’s chicken due to the way of cooking.
-This dish is cooked by wrapping the prepared chicken with lotus leaves and mud on then put it into the fire for roasting.
-This way of cooking is very simple that you don’t need any tool so even a beggar can cook it.
+This dish is cooked by wrapping the prepared chicken with lotus leaves and mud then putting it into the fire for roasting.
+This way of cooking is straightforward in that you don’t need any tools, so even a beggar can cook it.

-Top 19 popular Chinese dish – Hairy crabs from Yangcheng Lake 阳澄湖大闸蟹 yáng chéng hú dà zhá xiè
+Top 19 popular Chinese dishes – Hairy crabs from Yangcheng Lake 阳澄湖大闸蟹 yáng chéng hú dà zhá xiè

-The Yangcheng Lake hairy crab is a seasonal crab that is popular after the Mid-Autumn Festival till the end of December.
+The Yangcheng Lake hairy crab is a popular seasonal crab after the Mid-Autumn Festival until the end of December.
 This dish is not about the meat in the crab-like an Alaskan king crab or Sri Lanka Crab but about the crab roe.

 Top 20 popular Chinese dish – Sweet and Sour Spareribs 糖醋排骨 táng cù pái gǔ